-Join Chris Mattia for an in-depth discussion in this video Capturing a screenshot with Android, part of Blended Learning Fundamentals.
+Join Chris Mattia for an in-depth discussion in this video Capturing a screenshot with Android, part of Teaching Techniques: Blended Learning.

 - Dynamically sharing your screen is incredibly powerful.…But often a picture of what is on screen…is exactly what you need to share…in order to show some work or concept.…Capturing a screenshot of an Android device,…will be dependent on the specific device and version…of Android that you're running.…In general, there are four primary ways…you can try to take a screenshot…and more than likely one of these will work…for you and your device.…Try each of these methods to find the one that works…for your device then set your screen up…with what you want to show and use that method…to capture the screenshot.…

 The most common way to take a screenshot…is to press and hold the power…and volume down button at the same time.…If your device has a dedicated home button like mine…then you may need to press and hold the power…and home button at the same time.…Notice that an animation indicated that my device…just captured a screenshot.…On some Android devices, pressing and holding…the power button will activate the screenshot.…

 - Humanizing course materials

 - Designing blended courses with Google Apps

 - Setting up sharing on iOS and Android devices

 - Creating a YouTube channel for sharing video

 Captivate 8: Advanced Techniqueswith Pooja Jaisingh4h 18m Intermediate

 Teaching Techniques: Project-Based Learningwith Dayna Laur41m 50s Appropriate for all